gislite/webgis-pub/webgis-src/chb5_mapserver-wms/sec05_wms-client/section.rst

 ..
-Author: Bu Kun ..
+Author: gislite ..
 Title: Use MapServer as a WMS client

 Use MapServer as a WMS client
 =============================